 Paying for emergency home repairs can be a stressful financial undertaking.
 Consider the following options to finance home repairs when you need them the most:

-• Home equity loans: You may have the option to borrow money against the equity in your property — the difference between the market value of your home and what you still owe on your mortgage.
-Instead of a single loan, you can draw money whenever you need it.
+- Home equity loans: You may have the option to borrow money against the equity in your property — the difference between the market value of your home and what you still owe on your mortgage.
+Instead of taking out a single loan, you can draw money whenever needed.
 Note that if you default on this loan, the lender can foreclose.

-• Consumer installment loans: A one-time consumer installment loan may be your best option.
-With this option, you'll have a reasonable amount of time to pay back your loan and improve your credit score simultaneously.
+- Consumer installment loans: A one-time consumer installment loan may be your best option.
+With this option, you'll have a reasonable amount of time to repay your loan and improve your credit score simultaneously.

 Finance Your Home Repair With Atlas Credit

 If you need to pay for emergency home repairs, Atlas Credit is here to help.
 The application process is quick and easy — fill out an application form online, and one of our qualified staff members will contact you to confirm your details.
-Once you've signed all the documents, you can expect money in your bank account as soon as possible.
+Once you've signed all the documents, you can expect money in your bank account quickly.

-If you'd like to visit one of our professionals and talk through the process in person, visit one of our locations near you.
-Take the stress out of your home repairs with Atlas Credit today!
+If you'd like to discuss the process with one of our professionals, visit one of our locations near you.
+Take the stress out of general home repair and maintenance with Atlas Credit today!